 For single-lung transplants, the surgeon collapses the failing lung, ties off its blood vessels and cuts its main airway (bronchus).
 The old lung is removed, and the donor lung is positioned in the chest.
 The airway is reconnected, and then the lung's blood vessels are reattached.
 Once the new lung is in place, the surgeon looks inside it with a telescope (bronchoscopy).
 He or she will confirm that the lung looks pink and healthy inside and will remove any blood or excess mucus from the airway.

 In most cases, a double-lung transplant is like a single-lung transplant done twice.
 One lung is transplanted first (usually the lung with the poorest function), followed by the other lung.
-In about 10% to 20% of these transplants, the patient is connected temporarily to a heart-lung bypass machine, which pumps blood and supplies it with fresh oxygen.
+During some transplants, the patient is connected temporarily to a heart-lung bypass machine, which pumps blood and supplies it with fresh oxygen.

 At the end of the transplant procedure, the chest incision will be closed.
 You will be taken to a surgical intensive care unit, where you will remain until you are stable.
 A mechanical ventilator will help you to breathe for most of this time.
 The entire transplant team -- including surgeons, transplant specialists, nurses and respiratory technicians -- will monitor you closely.